jrpleban/Bayes_Farquhar_Models/README.md

            there is an Arrhenius style temperature dependency on parameters.

-_Model provides a model text for implimantions in rjags
+_Model provides a model text for implementation in rjags

-_Script provides how models are implimented and how diagnistics are conducted.
+_Script provides model implementatation on A/Ci data and diagnostics.